MichaelAkridge-NOAA/codespace-generator/README.md

 3. Add key to Repo
     - Under Repo, settings > secrets > actions > add key from step 2
     - Name it as 'GIT_API_TOKEN', or Update list-packages action env variable key name

-## Note
-Current setup is a very basic example and modification of the "generate-devcontainers.js" file is needed for projects specified devcontianer needs.

 ----------
 #### Disclaimer